C++ How to simply handle variable number of function arguments

 Please compile and follow, several times, the above code through a very good Visual Studio debugger; you have installed it as instructed.
 That is an indispensable tool when studying C++.

-You perhaps know we are dealing here with two generic lambdas with a variable number of arguments.
+You perhaps know we are using here generic lambdas with a variable number of arguments.

 This is just a “proof of concept” code.
-It is here to show you how to use standard C++ mechanisms and coding idioms to deal with “param packs” in an easy and standard fashion.
+It is here to show you how am I using standard C++ mechanisms and coding idioms to deal with “param packs” in an easy and standard fashion.

-First, we deal with “param packs” where each of them is of the same type, as in the main() above.
+First, we deal with “param packs” where each of them is of the same type:.

 Peeking into that function we immediately spot the “wonder” line: